 How to create a budget

-How budgets work
+How do budgets work?

-Types of budgeting methods
+3 popular budgeting methods

 Steps to creating a budget

 Whether you’re revisiting the idea of budgeting or creating a budget for the first time, here are some easy steps you can take to create a plan that works for you:

 Thinking about your long-term financial goals can help you figure out the right budget plan and stay on track.
 So, sit down and ask yourself what financial goals you want to achieve in the upcoming year.
 What about the next 5 years?
 The next 10 years?

 Would you like to save for a mortgage down payment?
 Do you want to go back to school?
 Maybe you’d like to finally take that dream vacation.
 If it helps, create a collage of your long-term goals, and keep it in a place where you can see it every day.

 When it comes to budgeting, it’s best to have a long-term plan so your motivation doesn’t lose any steam.